RobbieCyy/Matlab_Song/README.md

 ### CHASE
 The chorus part of CHASE by Yuuki Setsuna, remade with this matlab program.

-The sheet is from https://www.youtube.com/watch?v=jNTdRtlDkMw
+The score is from https://www.youtube.com/watch?v=jNTdRtlDkMw

 ---
 ### White Album